 Ron has extensive experience in leadership and management of relief and development projects and has been working for IWM since 2012.
 Jackie works as an Interdivision Employee Specialist with International Personnel Resources and Services (IPRS) at the General Conference.
 They have two daughters, Caroline and Daniele.

 Enid Harris, BS, RN | Assistant Director

 Born and raised in Cape Town, South Africa, Enid developed a great interest and love for missions during her childhood years.
 She dreamed of someday becoming a real missionary.
-Her 19 years of cross-cultural mission experience began when God fulfilled that childhood dream with an invitation to work at the Malamulo-Blantyre Clinic (Adventist Health Center) in Blantyre, Malawi where her initial two year term for a single missionary turned into seven years.
+Her 19 years of cross-cultural mission experience began when God fulfilled that childhood dream with an invitation to work at the Malamulo-Blantyre Clinic (Adventist Health Center) in Blantyre, Malawi, where her initial two-year term turned into seven years.

-Following her work in Malawi, Enid studied and graduated from Andrews University in Michigan where she met her husband, Mike, an ordained pastor.
-It was while pastoring in the Central California Conference that the family accepted an invitation to serve at Bethel College in the former Transkei, now Eastern Cape, South Africa where they served for 12 plus years.
-There Enid multi-tasked as campus nurse, taught nutrition to theology students and health education in the Secondary Teacher Diploma program.
-Apart from her regular job she home schooled their two sons, Matthew and Joel, along with several other missionary kids.
+Following her work in Malawi, Enid studied and graduated from Andrews University in Michigan, where she met her husband, Mike, an ordained pastor.
+It was while pastoring in the Central California Conference that the family accepted an invitation to serve at Bethel College in the former Transkei, now Eastern Cape, South Africa.
+They served there for 12 plus years.
+In South Africa, Enid multitasked as campus nurse while teaching nutrition to theology students and health education in the Secondary Teacher Diploma program.
+Apart from her regular job, she homeschooled their two sons, Matthew and Joel, along with several other missionary kids.
 Later she served as registrar for the Griggs University/Bethel College Campus program.

 Church life has always been a major feature in Enid’s life.
 She also served in various departments such as Children’s Sabbath School, Pathfinders, Adventurers and Women’s Ministries.